 Here’s a selection of some highlights, by subheads:

 - General includes useful and accessible theoretical background, like Nettl, Small, and the instructive “Why I’m not an ethnomusicologist“.

-- For Europe, note my series on flamenco and fado (more under the Iberia tag), as well as Sardinian chronicles and taranta; folk cultures of Italy, Poland, east Europe, and Greece.
+- For Europe, note my series on flamenco and fado (under the Iberia tag), as well as Sardinian chronicles and taranta; folk cultures of Italy, Poland, east Europe, and Greece.
 Posts on Irish music are rounded up here.

 - Under Asia, I have included some posts related to the Chinese soundscape (like Different values, and Festivals), but my myriad posts on the Li family Daoists (with subheads!) and other ritual groups (many linked here), as well as the qin, all have their own separate categories and tags.
-And I’ve included some articles on Indian music, but it’s worth exploring the Indian tag too.
+My major series on Indian music is collected here.
 Note this post on Afghan musicking.

 AND it’s always worth basking in this playlist—while it could be yet more eclectic, it has a variety of gorgeous, plaintive, exuberant songs.